bevyengine/bevy-website/content/learn/book/graphics/rendering-internals/technical-summary.md

 ### The Render Sub-App
 We are now going to move away from the `wgpu` side of things and look at how rendering intersects with scheduling and the ECS.
-Bevy optionally supports pipelined-rendering, which is a technique where the current frame is renderd at the same time as the next game update runs.
+Bevy optionally supports pipelined-rendering, which is a technique where the current frame is rendered at the same time as the next game update runs.

 Pipelined-rendering is achieved by moving rendering work into a sub-app which